 2. Ω-results for the hyperbolic lattice point problem.
 Proc.
 Amer.
 Math.
 Soc., vol. 145 (2017), no. 4, 1421–1437. (arXiv)

-3. Mean value and Ω-results for the hyperbolic lattice point problem in conjugacy classes. (accepted for publication in Revista Matemática Iberoamericana, arXiv)
+3. Mean value and Ω-results for the hyperbolic lattice point problem in conjugacy classes. (to appear in Revista Matemática Iberoamericana, arXiv)

 1. Second moments of symmetric square L-functions. (with Min Lee)